 Bread Upma as how we make it is tossed in spicy sauteed onion and tomato with some handful of chana dal and urad dal added for the crunch.
 This Seyal Pav is made with the day's old Pav, and it becomes very soft when it is cooked in this tomato gravy.

 We are starting our BM#115, Week 4 where I will be sharing AtoZ Indian Breakfast Dishes.
-This month it is S, T, U and for S, I had other dishes like Shavige Uppittu from Karnataka, Shepeche Polle from Goa, and Soru Chakli Pithe from Bengal.
+This month the alphabets are S, T, U. For S, I had other dishes like Shavige Uppittu from Karnataka, Shepeche Polle from Goa, and Soru Chakli Pithe from Bengal.
 I decided on Seyal Pav as it was easy to get hold of the ingredients relatively!

 Step By Step Pictures for making Seyal Pav